TheCalculatorsHub

 Grams to Moles Calculator Logic

-n=m/Mn = m / M
+n = m / M

 Disclaimer: Results are estimates only.
 Always verify important calculations with a qualified professional before making decisions.
 Learn about our methodology.

-What Is the Grams to Moles Calculator?
+What the Grams to Moles Calculator Actually Does

 How Molar Mass Determines the Conversion Factor

-Molar mass is the mass of one mole of a substance, expressed in grams per mole (g/mol).
-For elements, it equals the atomic mass from the periodic table: carbon is 12.011 g/mol, sodium is 22.990 g/mol, and chlorine is 35.45 g/mol.
-For compounds, you add up the atomic mass of every atom in the formula.
-Sodium chloride (NaCl) has a molar mass of 22.990 + 35.45 = 58.44 g/mol, meaning 58.44 grams of NaCl contains exactly one mole of ion pairs.
-As a result, the molar mass acts as the conversion factor in both directions: moles = grams / molar mass, and grams = moles × molar mass.
+Molar mass is the mass of one mole of a substance in grams per mole.
+For elements, it equals the atomic mass from the IUPAC standard periodic table: carbon is 12.011 g/mol, sodium is 22.990 g/mol, chlorine is 35.45 g/mol.
+For compounds, sum the atomic mass of every atom in the formula, sodium chloride (NaCl) comes to 22.990 + 35.45 = 58.44 g/mol, so molar mass works as the conversion factor in both directions: moles = grams / molar mass, grams = moles x molar mass.
+Two gotchas compound the risk of error beyond the compound-vs-element mistake above: diatomic elements (H2, O2, N2, Cl2, Br2, I2, F2) must carry their subscript 2 whenever dealing with the pure element as a gas, since writing "H" instead of "H2" for hydrogen gas cuts the molar mass in half and doubles the apparent mole count, and hydrates need the water molecules included, copper sulfate pentahydrate (CuSO4.5H2O) is 249.68 g/mol, not 159.60 g/mol for the anhydrous salt.

 Common Molar Masses Used in Stoichiometry Calculations